Ahmed-osama/hot-app-backend/readme.md

 ## trv-venue-hotel-api
-###to make this server work !
+### to make this server work !
-- first of all donload its dependencies `npm i`
+- first of all download its dependencies `npm i`
-- after donload done simply run `npm start`
+- after download is done simply run `npm start`